 Mid-range restaurants have meals for $5-$10 per person and high-end dining restaurants or beach clubs will cost you between $14-$50 per person.

 Wine and beer prices can be a little bit expensive (due to local taxation) so don’t be surprised to see alcohol marked up 300% percent.

-I wouldn’t really consider myself a lavish spender but I like to travel comfortably as well.
+We wouldn’t really consider ourselves lavish spenders but we like to travel comfortably.
 The costs in the chart below are based on the mid-range category:

 Despite being a pretty small island, Bali is so diverse with lots of awesome things to do and see.

 A seven-day itinerary is ideal but you definitely won’t be running out of things to do if you stayed a bit longer.

 A 14-day vacation would be perfect if you want to relax, unwind and tick all (or most) of the boxes on your wish list!

 With so many places to visit, one of the most expensive parts of your trip to Bali will most likely be the transportation.
 There are a couple of ways to get around the island but you’ll need to weigh each option and see which one fits you best.